ckglidden/UPCH-species-distribution-tutorial/README.md

 #### Downloading climate data :thermometer: </br>
-_Step 9._ Species distribution are usually, at least in part, dictated by interations between land cover and climate.
+_Step 9._ Species distributions are usually, at least in part, dictated by interations between land cover and climate.
 We will use the [CHELSA dataset](https://chelsa-climate.org/) to add climatologies to our model.
 The CHELSA data is at a 1km^2 resolution, which is why we scaled the MAPBIOMAS data up to 1km.
 We will use the same feature collection from steps 6-8.
 A GEE script can be found [here](https://code.earthengine.google.com/14b1a32976d3097b5eca6be97cf84559).

 ```
 /////CHELSA climatologies